copandrej/clone-CERN-EOSHPM-loadtest/README.md

 Note that filebench has its own config file in `tools/filbench-config/filserver.f`, where flow of operations and parameters can be adjusted.

+### Scenarios
+To use scenario configurations simply copy the desired scenario file from `scenarios/` to `conf.sh` and run the tool.
+Scenarios are just a set of parameters for the tool, which can be changed by the user.
+Refer to project report for explanation of each scenario.

 ## Docker

 Latest image location from master:

 [gitlab-registry.cern.ch/aigroup-eos-admins/eoshpm-loadtest:latest](gitlab-registry.cern.ch/aigroup-eos-admins/eoshpm-loadtest:latest)

+Pull the image from the registry.
 Container should be ran as:
 ```bash
 docker run -it --net=host --entrypoint /bin/bash -v <eos-mountpoint>:/eos/homedev/loadtest -v /etc/<krb5.keytab.* file>:/host-etc/<krb5.keytab.* file> eoshpm-loadtest
 ```